evgenyexter/evgenyexter/README.md

-# Evgeny PhD based on the Steiner AG - Swiss Realty Project
+# Evgeny PhD based on the Steiner AG - Swiss Realty Project (Developer: Mikael Gross)

 The Project is based on the Swiss Realty Token Repository